tony-waters/insta-nexus/README.md

 ## Introduction

-Its great that Docker allows us to throw applications up really quickly, with zero knowledge of their required environment.
+Docker allows us to throw applications up really quickly, with zero knowledge of their required environment.
 However, most applications require a little configuration before they are 'instantly' useful to us.
 SonarType Nexus is a popular repository manager (similar to Artefactory).
 Getting Nexus up and runnign using its Docker image is a breeze, but provides only the default repositories.